eslint/js/README.md

     // create a top-level comments array containing all comments
     comment: false,

-    // attach comments to the closest relevant node as leadingComments and trailingComments
-    attachComment: false,

     // create a top-level tokens array containing all tokens
     tokens: false,